Non-resident landlords

 Note

-You are entitled to claim relief for expenses allowed in arriving at the rental profit.
+A non-resident landlord is entitled to claim relief for expenses allowed in arriving at the rental profit.
 For further information, please see What expenses are allowed?

 Next: Collection agent